metocean/SAET_master/README.md

 This software has been developed as part of the ECFAS (European Coastal Flood Awareness System) project by the Geo-Environmental Cartography and Remote Sensing Group (CGAT) at the Universitat Politècnica de València, Spain.
 It contains the core algorithm for shoreline extraction at a sub-pixel level.
 For detailed information on the tool and the algorithm, please refer to the following papers:

 - Palomar-Vázquez, J.; Pardo-Pascual, J.E.; Almonacid-Caballer, J.; Cabezas-Rabadán, C. Shoreline Analysis and Extraction Tool (SAET): A New Tool for the Automatic Extraction of Satellite-Derived Shorelines with Subpixel Accuracy. *Remote Sens.* 2023, 15, 3198. https://doi.org/10.3390/rs15123198
-- Pardo-Pascual, J.E., Almonacid-Caballer, J., Ruiz, L.A., Palomar-Vázquez, J. Automatic extraction of shorelines from Landsat TM and ETM multi-temporal images with subpixel precision. *Remote Sensing of Environment*, 123, pp. 1-11, 2012. https://doi.org/10.1016/j.rse.2012.02.024
+- Pardo-Pascual, J.E., Almonacid-Caballer, J., Ruiz, L.A., Palomar-Vázquez, J. Automatic extraction of shorelines from Landsat TM and ETM multi-temporal images with subpixel precision. *Remote Sensing of Environment*, 123, 2012. https://doi.org/10.1016/j.rse.2012.02.024
 - Pardo-Pascual, J.E., Sánchez-García, E., Almonacid-Caballer, J., Palomar-Vázquez, J.M., Priego de los Santos, E., Fernández-Sarría, A., Balaguer-Beser, Á. Assessing the Accuracy of Automatically Extracted Shorelines on Microtidal Beaches from Landsat 7, Landsat 8 and Sentinel-2 Imagery. *Remote Sensing*, 10(2), 326, 2018. https://doi.org/10.3390/rs10020326
 - Sánchez-García, E., Palomar-Vázquez, J. M., Pardo-Pascual, J. E., Almonacid-Caballer, J., Cabezas-Rabadán, C., & Gómez-Pujol, L. An efficient protocol for accurate and massive shoreline definition from mid-resolution satellite imagery. *Coastal Engineering*, 103732, 2020. https://doi.org/10.1016/j.coastaleng.2020.103732
+- Cabezas-Rabadán, C., Pardo-Pascual, J. E., & Palomar-Vázquez, J. Characterizing the relationship between the sediment grain size and the shoreline variability defined from sentinel-2 derived shorelines. *Remote Sensing*, 13(14), 2829.
+2021. https://doi.org/10.3390/rs13142829

 - CGAT: https://cgat.webs.upv.es
 - ECFAS: https://www.ecfas.eu